florian-rieder/semantic-anchoring-memory/README.md

 - `memory`: This directory contains code related to the memory logic of both the Landwehr et al. inspired memory, and the semantic memory.
     - `landwehr`: Landwehr memory module
         - `landwehr.py`: Contains the Langchain memory module and associated functions used to replicate the memory architecture outlined in their paper.
+        - `prompts.py`: Prompts used by the memory system
     - `semantic`: Semantic memory module
         - `abox.py`: ABox class, used to define the entity knowledge, which is essentially the long-term memory.
         - `tbox.py`: TBox class, used to retrieve knowledge about the world model to use for the memory
         - `memory.py`: Langchain memory module
+        - `prompts.py`: Prompts used by the memory system
         - `store.py`: Interface used by the memory module to access, retrieve and update the memory
         - `learn.py`: Collection of functions used to ingest a raw text and memorize it.
 Used by `memory.py`
     - `forget.py`: Forgetting curve function, outlined in Landwehr et al., but remained unused in this project for time constraints.